 The issue goes even deeper than this.
 The climate crisis is a crisis of inequality, caused by unjust economic structures that have the greatest impact on poor people, people of colour and women around the world.

-The climate crisis is the inevitable result of 500 years of global extractivism and exploitation, and a system that puts profit above people.
-Birmingham was a powerhouse of the Industrial Revolution in Britain and has been a major industrial city for the last 200 years.
-Our carbon footprint during this time was immense.
-We therefore have a historic responsibility to end the use of fossil fuels and make a just transition to an energy efficient, low carbon economy as soon as possible.
-The international community has accepted for a long time that climate change has great impacts for humans, but efforts to agree to legally binding emissions cuts have been disastrous.
+The climate crisis is the inevitable result of 500 years of global extractivism and exploitation – a system that puts profits above people.
+Birmingham, being a major industrial city for the last 200 years, has been the powerhouse of the Industrial Revolution in Britain.
+Birmingham’s carbon footprint during that time was immense.
+Therefore we have a moral and historic responsibility to end the use of fossil fuel and make a just transition to an energy efficient, low carbon economy as soon as possible.
+The international community have accepted, for a long time, that climate change will poorly impact humans, but efforts to agree to legally binding emission cuts have been underwhelming.

-Political squabbling and inaction from some of the biggest polluters at successive UN summits, has left us with precious little time to reduce our emissions before we reach tipping points that will make runaway climate change a certainty.
-We urgently need strong leadership and a global deal on emissions before it is too late.
-The UK government has committed to being net zero by 2050, but this is too late.
-Birmingham City Council unanimously passed a motion committing to being net zero by 2030, but this needs to be backed up by strong action.
-If we are to have any chance of achieving this goal it is crucial for all of us to get involved.
-It’s easy to set targets.
-It’s up to us to make sure our politicians deliver on their promises.
+Runaway climate change is becoming increasingly likely as political squabbling and inaction from some of the biggest polluters at successive UN summits have left us with little time to reduce emission until we reach the tipping point.
+We are in urgent need of strong leadership and a global deal on emissions before it is too late.
+The UK government has commitment to being net zero by 2050, but this is too late.
+Birmingham City Council has passed a motion committing to being net zero by 2030, but so far has failed to back this up by strong action.
+Now is a more crucial time than ever to get involved and make sure our politicians deliver on their promises.